-Dr. Joanna F. DeFranco, assistant professor of software engineering, has worked as an electronics engineer for the Navy, as well as a software engineer at Motorola.
+Dr. Joanna F. DeFranco is an assistant professor of software engineering.
+She has worked as an electronics engineer for the Navy and as a software engineer at Motorola.
 Her research interests include software engineering teams, effective teamwork, Internet of Things, and software-intensive critical systems.

 Dr. Nil Ergin, associate professor of systems engineering, researches system of systems engineering, complex adaptive systems, model-based systems engineering, and multi-agent systems.
 Dr. Ergin is also affiliated with the Systems Engineering Research Center (SERC), a DoD–funded University Affiliated Research Center, where she works on collaborative research efforts among multiple universities.
 She is a member of IEEE and INCOSE.